 Webhooks is a general approach to activate automated workflows that counter any action on events in your Tableau environment.
 So you can initiate creating custom workflows with Tableau Server and Tableau Online with the upcoming release of Tableau 2019.4.

-You can sign up for a Tableau Bootcamp to discover more features and functionalities of Webhooks in Tableau.
+You can sign up for a Tableau Bootcamp consulting to discover more features and functionalities of Webhooks in Tableau.
 ExistBI offers Tableau training and Tableau consulting in the US, UK, and Europe.
 Join the Tableau 2019.4 beta to start creating automatic workflows today.